amatus/gnunet-web/README.md

 are implemented as emscripten js libraries.

-To debug a shared worker in chrome open chrome://inspect and click the "inspect" link next to the http://localhost:3000/js/gnunet-service-transport.js shared worker.
+To debug a shared worker in chrome open chrome://inspect and click the "inspect" link next to an entry in the shared workers list.

   [gnunet]: https://gnunet.org
   [webrtc]: http://www.webrtc.org